abrahamvegh/VEWebViewController/README.md

 # What is this?

-`AVWebViewController` is a `UIViewController` subclass for the iPhone, designed to be used as the top view in a `UINavigationController`.
+`VEWebViewController` is a `UIViewController` subclass for the iPhone, designed to be used as the top view in a `UINavigationController`.

 It presents a `UIWebView` and the controls a user would expect to be available for navigating the web.
 An action menu is also provided, which enables a user to open the current URL in Mobile Safari, or email the current URL.